 - Most dog bite instances were reported to County health authorities by healthcare practitioners, particularly those instances involving children less than six years of age.
 However, bites involving dogs not familiar to the victim, and away from the dog’s territory, were more likely to be reported by other sources;

 - Most victims between the ages 6-14 years were usually boys, and boys were 2.24 times more likely to be bitten than females of the same age group;

 - Victim six years and older were 3.6 times more likely to be bitten by a dog that did not know;

 - Lack of adequate behavioral management was the reason attributed to most dog bite instances (26%), followed by protective behavior (24%).
 Children under six years of age were 2.5 times more likely to be bitten by causes that were not fully understood;

 - Victims over 15 years of age, particularly females, were the ones most likely bitten as a result of trying to break up a dog fight;

 - Males, rather than females, were the ones usually bitten by unrestrained dogs off the owner’s property.

 These Florida dog bite statistics add to the fairly voluminous literature on dog bite epidemiology, and generally mirror results from larger studies done the United States and in other countries.

-Animal behavior expert, Richard Polsky, PhD. is available to Florida dog bite attorneys in need of expert witness services.
+Animal behavior expert, Richard Polsky, PhD. is available to in need of expert witness services.
 Both plaintiff and defense, criminal and civil.
 Reconstruction and analysis of provocation, assumption of risk, and identification of alleged dog bite injuries.